ckdu/cross-game-chat/README.md

-# cross-game-chat
+# Cross-Game Chat
-Encrypted cross-game chat with an inviting feature.
+Encrypted websocket cross-game chat with an inviting feature.